Stenodyon/SiteOfSteel/README.md

-# Welcome to SkyOfSteel's Github Pages documentation branch
+# THis is the Github Pages repo of the offical SkyOfSteel website

-This branch contains the Github Pages website storing SkyOfSteel's automatically generated documentation.
-It is populated on every commit to master automatically by Travis CI.
+pls no judge, it was written rapidly over the course of one night